 Vasilissa, finding that she had been carried off to be the bride of the old and greedy tsar, refused to marry him without her wedding dress, which was still in her own country and hidden under the sea besides.
 The tsar again dispatched the archer, who rode his magical horse back to the edge of the world.
 On the shore, the horse waited until it could get between an enormous lobster and the sea; then it set its foot on its tail and did not let it go until it agreed to bring up the wedding dress.

 When he returned with the dress, Vasilissa still would not wed until the archer had been boiled alive as punishment for abducting her.
 Terrified, he asked to see his horse one last time, but the horse seemed pleased with how things were going and advised him to submit.
 The princess waved her hand over the boiling cauldron, and the archer immediately plunged in and came out unharmed and even handsomer than before.
-Seeing this, the tsar jumped in as well, but he boiled to death, and after he was buried, the archer became tsar in his place, He married Princess Vasilissa and built a fine stable for the horse, for he had learned the lesson of gratitude.
+Seeing this, the tsar jumped in as well, but he boiled to death.
+The archer became tsar in his place, married Princess Vasilissa and had a fine stable built for the horse, for he had learned the lesson of gratitude.

 - Attention Deficit...
 Ooh, Shiny!: All because the feather was so golden.

 - Beauty Equals Goodness: The archer is young and handsome and therefore good.
 The tsar is old and ugly and therefore evil.

 - Cool Horse: The Horse of Power